rocketacademy/bootcamp-docs/7-react/7.7-designing-component-hierarchy/README.md

 ## Introduction

-One of the most difficult, confusing aspects of building a React app is deciding what components are responsible for what, and where the data gets stored.
-We'll look at some of the principles of React app design through examples.
+One of the most difficult, confusing aspects of building a React app is deciding what components are responsible for what, and where we store data.
+We'll look at principles of React component architecture through examples.

 Note that some React best practices are what is left out, i.e., state is not created unnecessarily, data is only controlled top-down, components functionally calculate values and states where possible, etc.